rand0mC0d3r/aframe-touch-inspector/README.md

 Previous documentation can be found here: [A-Frame Inspector](https://github.com/aframevr/aframe-inspector/blob/master/README.md)

 The foundation, event sending and mechanics along with processing and exporting functions were mainly preserved, yet refactored to feature components described as functional entities.

 ---

+### 🗺️ Usage & Documentation

+The inspector, once instantiated adds to the current scene a custom camera over the existing A-Frame camera, and a few controls along with a grid structure.

+The UI features in the bottom side, form left to right:
+- 📷 a camera controller with zoom in / reset / out;
+- ♻️ a panel for rotate / translate and scale
+- 👁️ a preview panel that based on the raycaster's target offers an overview of the selected ```a-entity```.
+- 🎚️ a switch to turn off / on the inspector mode (*upon clicking the enhancements are removed or added back*)
+- 2 x 📰 panels for properties
+    - 📑 a listing module that represents the entities
+    - 🎛️ a control box for a selected entity to adjust

+For most panels further documentation is not needed as the functionality aims to be self-explanatory and guided.
+Along various panels, tooltips, documentation links and further explanations are provided on the spot if needed.

+---